 You can control the light ring's color, brightness, and status using Designer.
 Open the mute button's configuration window, and go toto adjust the settings.

-To control mute settings, open the device's configuration window in Designer and go to.
+To control mute settings, open the mute button's configuration window in Designer and go to.

 This device sends and receives logic commands over the network.
 Many parameters controlled through Designer can be controlled using a third-party control system, using the appropriate command string.